|

 Bible Mnemonics, explaining techniques for memorizing

-effective simple system for memorizing scripture that will empower
+simple system for memorizing scripture that will empower those who

-those who hunger and thirst after God's Holy Word to mentally store
+hunger and thirst after God's Holy Word to mentally store large

 information retrieval.
 This system will guide the reader in laying a